magento/devdocs/guides/v1.0/install-gde/install/install-web.md

 <img src="{{ site.baseurl }}common/images/install_wizard_disable-google.png">

 <h4 id="instgde-install-magento-web-step4-depend2">Module dependency errors</h4>
 A dependency error occurs when two inter-dependent modules are disabled at the same time.
-For example, you could have manually edited `config.php` to disable both the `Magento_Email` and `Magento_Webapi` modules.
-Because these modules depend on each other, they cannot both be disabled at the same time.

 If there is a dependency error, a message similar to the following displays.
 <img src="{{ site.baseurl }}common/images/install_skip-depend-check.png">